 - Foreign exchange fluctuation provides an opportunity of gaining from favorable movement in the currency of open foreign exchange position.

 - Availability of numerous new and innovative products to hedge the risk.

-- Risk can be hedged by pairing the open positions in currencies with exactly the same or exactly opposite foreign exchange movements.
+- Risk can be hedged by pairing the open positions in currencies with the same or precisely opposite foreign exchange movements.